Student Right to Know & CONSUMER INFORMATION

 • Textbook Information

-• Textbooks are not available for purchase on campus.
-Textbooks can be purchased at an online bookstore powered by Akademos; click here to enter the Akademos Bookstore.
+• Although, textbooks are not available for purchase on campus, they can be purchased at an online bookstore powered by Akademos; click here.
 Akademos offers new, used, and marketplace options.
-E-books or rental options are not recommended because books at times are used for more than one class and it is recommended that the students keep their textbooks through the end of the core program to help prepare for the National Board Examination.
-There are a few textbooks that are billed directly to the student’s account and those are provided by the Institute; otherwise students are responsible for purchasing their textbooks.
+E-books or rental options are not recommended because books at times are used for more than one class, and it is recommended that the students keep their textbooks through the end of the core program to help prepare for the National Board Examination.
+There are a few textbooks that are billed directly to the student’s account and those are provided by the Institute; otherwise, students are responsible for purchasing their textbooks.

 • Transfer of Credit Policies

-• Students occasionally request to take courses at another institution in lieu of taking similar courses at PIMS, and then “substitute” those credits offered at PIMS.
-While the curriculum may appear to have courses that are similar to courses offered at other institutions, there is an application and focus, of material taught, in the courses offered at PIMS toward funeral service practice.
-Furthermore, there is a requirement for graduation, of passing a comprehensive examination and a requirement for licensure, in most states, of passing the National Board Examination.
+• PIMS’ curriculum may appear to have similar to course titles to courses offered at other institutions, but there is an application and focus of material taught, in the courses offered at PIMS toward funeral service practice.
+There is also a requirement for graduation, of passing a comprehensive examination and a requirement for licensure, in most states, of passing the National Board Examination, so PIMS needs to ensure that the necessary content is covered.
 To read the complete policy click follow this link.

 • Cost of Attendance